Role-Based Access Controls in Aware

 Lockdown or monitor special projects

-The Aware Monitoring and Search & Discover applications create specific roles with limited data access for project teams.
+The Aware Signal and Search & Discover applications create specific roles with limited data access for project teams.
 For example, if a project requires monitoring confidential datasets, it can limit data and policy alerts to only those relevant to the project.
 Access to data can also be set for a limited duration and removed as needed when adding or scoping projects.

 Expand usage across various departments